manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 Here is a natural path: in view 1 the primary does a Recoverable Broadcast, with its input value.
 The output of the Broadcast is a consensus decision!

-But there is a challenge: what if the first Primary is faulty and only some parties decide (but not all)?
+But there is a challenge: what if the first Primary is faulty and only some parties decide, but not all?
 For agreement to hold we must make sure that later primaries use the same value!

-*Exercise 4: If all each primary does in its view is Broadcast its input value - show an execution that has a violation of the Agreement property.*
+*Exercise 4: If all that each primary does in its view is Broadcast its input value - show an execution that has a violation of the Agreement property.*

 A natural thing a primary of view >1 can do is call Recover (duh - that's why we started with Recoverable Broadcast).
 In particular, if there was a decision in view 1 by some party, then we would like the Recover to notify the new primary.